Zygodon/River-Ouse-Project-databases/index.md

   JOIN quadrats ON records.quadrat_id = quadrats.quadrats_id
 WHERE quadrats_id = 1751;

-### Assemblies.
+### Surveys.
-Assemblies are the vegetative units that we sample.
-Sites and meadows (not available to "guest") record the location of our samples, but often it is found that one meadow may have several recognisable vegetative units in it.
+Assemblies are the vegetative units that we sample; one assembly is sampled on each survey.
+Sites and meadows record the location of our samples, but often it is found that one meadow may have several recognisable vegetative units in it.
 The constraint link between the sites and meadows tables in Figure 1 show this one-to-many relationship.
-Quadrats need to know which assembly they belong to, so the quadrats table entries each have an assembly_id which can be used to join the assemblies and quadrats tables on assemblies_id = assembly_id.
-Note the naming convention here, which we adhere to throughout: Parent items (assemblies) have a (plural) assemblies_id; child items (quadrats) have a (singular) assembly_id because each belongs to just one assembly.
+Quadrats need to know which survey they belong to, so the quadrats table entries each have a survey_id which can be used to join the surveys and quadrats tables on surveys_id = survey_id.
+Note the naming convention here, which we adhere to throughout: Parent items (surveys) have a (plural) surveys_id; child items (quadrats) have a (singular) survey_id because each was part of a vegetative assembly that was sampled on a particular survey date.

-The assemblies table also records the quadrat count for the assembly, and the size of quadrat used to sample it.
+The surveys table also records the quadrat count for the survey, and the size of quadrat used to sample it.
 We use either 2mx2m or 4mx4m quadrats.

-For each assembly, the team assign an NVC class by matching the NVC standards using MATCH software together with an understanding of general grassland ecology.
+For each survey, the team assign an NVC class by matching the NVC standards using MATCH software together with an understanding of general grassland ecology.
 The assessed NVC class is listed in the community column, and the top-level NVC community is in major_nvc_community.

 ### mg_rodwell.
 This table contains mesotrophic grassland species frequencies listed in British Plant Communities vol 3, Grasslands and Montane Communities.